 2) Lesco 19-0-7

 This product is a combined fertilizer and pre-emergent herbicide.
-I recommend using this for your 2nd application as soil temps approach 70 degrees.
+I recommend using this for your 2nd application as soil temps hit 65 degrees.
 That is when broadleaf weeds will be in full germination mode.
 It’s also when your warm season lawn is waking up and looking for it’s first shot of nitrogen.

 I also recommend applying this product for a third time later in the year as soil temps head back down to the 70 degree range after the heat of the summer.
 That’s when Poa Annua and fall broadleaf weeds germinate.

 A major benefit of this product is its availability.
 I’ve seen it in most Home Depots but if you don’t see it in stock you can purchase online and do a ship to store option here: Lesco 19-0-7

 The active chemical in this product is Dithiopyr.
 It blocks a lot of the same weeds that the Prodiamine does.
 In my opinion it does a better job at preventing Poa Annua in the 3rd application heading into fall.